16th Guards Rifle Division: Into Germany

-On October 16, General Ryzhikov left the division again, now to become acting commander, and later deputy commander, of 36th Guards Corps.
+On October 16, General Ryzhikov permanently left the division, now to become acting commander, and later deputy commander, of the 36th Guards Corps.
 He was succeeded by Major General Mikhail Andreevich Pronin.
-On the same day the division, along with the rest of 11th Guards, began attacking into East Prussia as part of the Front's abortive Goldap–Gumbinnen Operation, which ended in early November.
-In the planning for the Vistula–Oder Offensive the 11th Guards Army began in the second echelon of 3rd Belorussian Front, on a sector from Kybartai to Kaukern on the right and Millunen to Georgenburg on the left.
+On the same day, the division, along with the rest of the 11th Guards, began attacking into East Prussia as part of the Front's abortive Goldap–Gumbinnen Operation, which ended in early November.
+In the planning for the Vistula–Oder Offensive, the 11th Guards Army began in the second echelon of 3rd Belorussian Front, on a sector from Kybartai to Kaukern on the right and Millunen to Georgenburg on the left.
 The intermediate objective was to capture Insterburg by the end of the fifth day in cooperation with 28th Army.
 The offensive against East Prussia began on January 13, 1945; on January 21, the Front commander, Army General Ivan Chernyakhovsky, decided to use his 11th Guards, 5th and 28th Armies to encircle and eliminate the German Insterburg–Gumbinnen group of forces, with the objective of pursuing and advancing directly on Königsberg.
-Chernyakhovsky assigned 11th Guards and 5th Armies to encircle Insterburg and capture it on January 22.
+Chernyakhovsky assigned the 11th Guards and 5th Armies to encircle Insterburg and capture it on January 22.